geut/brode/README.md

 $ hello world
 ```

-`brode index.js --target firefox`:
+`brode index.js --target firefox`

+`brode` is doing the follwing for you:

 1. Compiles the `index.js` with [esbuild](https://esbuild.github.io/).
 1. Adds [polyfills](packages/esbuild-plugin-brode/README.md) for every Node.js core module/globals.
 1. Runs the build with [playwright](https://playwright.dev/).

-With this tool you can use test runners like [uvu](https://github.com/lukeed/uvu) to test your modules in Node.js and browsers.
+With `brode` you can use test runners like [uvu](https://github.com/lukeed/uvu) to test your modules in Node.js and browsers.

+_Quick, small and easy._ 🤝

 ## Modules